grange85/ahfow-database/collections/_luna-shows/2020/2020-02-07-luna-the-independent-san-francisco-ca-usa.md

 show-setlist:
   - Inside Your Heart
   - That’s What You Always Say
-  - Thje Owl and The Pussycat
+  - The Owl and The Pussycat
   - Anesthesia
   - Bobby Peru
   - Fire in Cairo